jhaski/spree_recurring/README.md

 A subscription is attached to:

  * The user who owns the subscription.
- * The original order that was used to create the subscription.
+ * The original order that was used to create the subscription OR The gateway to process the initial payments.
  * The variant that the subscription is based on.
  * A list of additional orders that correspond to the weekly, monthly, daily recurring bills that are paid.
  * A credit card token stored by a given gateway.